AI voice receptionist for small business: what it is, what it costs, and whether it is worth it

 What it does well, and where a human still wins

 Be honest about the line.
-An AI voice receptionist is excellent at the high-volume, repetitive front door of your phone: answering, scheduling, qualifying, taking clean messages, and filtering the spam and robocalls that eat your day.
+An AI voice receptionist is excellent at the high-volume, repetitive front door of your phone.
+Answering, scheduling, qualifying, taking clean messages, filtering the spam and robocalls that eat your day.
 That is most of your call volume, and handling it well is a real advantage.

 It is not the right tool for the delicate parts.
-A complex negotiation, an upset long-time customer, a nuanced judgment call, these belong with a person.
+A complex negotiation, an upset long-time customer, a judgment call, those belong with a person.
 The best setups use AI to catch and warm every call, then hand the real conversation to a human the moment it matters.
-You get the coverage of a machine and the judgment of a person, which is the combination that actually works.
+You get the coverage of a machine and the judgment of a person.

 §